 Francis M. Nevins has pointed out that much of The Tragedy of Y can be read as a political allegory.
 The book paints an extremely negative picture of almost all aspects of human society, including capitalism, science and ultimately detective fiction itself.
 We are used to seeing writers of both left and right depict promiscuous sexuality and the Family as polar opposites.
 The Tragedy of Y is unique in literature in condemning both of them, painting both sexuality and the Family in terms of absolute horror and disgust.

-Typically, Frederic Dannay plotted the EQ books, and Manfred Lee wrote them from Dannay's outline.
-The publication of Frederic Dannay's outline for The Tragedy of Errors (1999) gives us a chance to compare Dannay's style with that of the Ellery Queen novels.
-The outline in Act III of The Tragedy of Y seems similar in style: this might be the direct work of Dannay.
+Typically, Frederic Dannay plotted the Ellery Queen books, and Manfred Lee wrote them from Dannay's outline.
+The publication of Frederic Dannay's outline for The Tragedy of Errors (1999) gives us a chance to compare Dannay's outline style with that of the Ellery Queen novels.
+The outline in The Tragedy of Y seems similar in style: this might be the direct work of Dannay.
 Most of the rest of the writing in Y seems to be in Manfred Lee's richest prose style.
 Lee especially excels at the depiction of Barbara Hatter's poetic work.

 The solution to this book is also unusual in that it involves a whole complex, public enterprise behind the crime, one involving both the rodeo and other aspects of show biz.
 So many Golden Age novels involve one solitary criminal dashing around the bushes of some country house, that it is interesting to see its exact opposite here.